 Putting “You” Back in Youth: Understanding Adolescents

 This presentation aims to provide parents, caregivers, educators, service providers of pre-teens and teens a helpful, new lens through which to view teens.
 By understanding teenage behaviours, adults can better connect with teens.
-This presentation utilizes Attachment Theory, Family Systems and Adlerian Psychology.
+This presentation utilizes Attachment Theory, the latest information about brain development, Family Systems and Adlerian Psychology.

 Play Therapy: The Importance of Play

 - have age appropriate empathy with your clinical skills to allow children the opportunity to develop problem-solving skills